-From the late 19th century throughout the English-speaking world different branches, or denominations, of Protestant Christianity such as Anglicans, Presbyterians and Methodists began to work together where they found common causes.
+From the late 19th century, different branches (denominations) of Protestant Christianity throughout the English-speaking world, such as Anglicans, Presbyterians and Methodists, began to work together where they found common cause.
 Later, Catholics also participated.
 This movement – called interdenominational, non-denominational or ecumenical Christianity – has affected many areas of New Zealand society.

 First shared parishes

-Nineteenth-century New Zealand settlers expected to have a church in their district, but the various churches struggled to provide a full network.
-Settlers from different Protestant faiths often combined to build a small church, with Anglicans, Presbyterians and Methodists providing a Sunday school and services on different weeks.
+Nineteenth-century New Zealand settlers expected to have a church in their district, but often individual denominations struggled to provide a full network.
+Settlers from different Protestant faiths often combined to build a small church, with Anglicans, Presbyterians and Methodists providing a Sunday school and services in different weeks.
 The Catholic Church did not usually join in such arrangements.

 First interdenominational organisation